kookiwz/0xdefi-docs/README.md

 ### Contributing

-If you would like to contribute to the SushiSwap docs or make an addition, please make a pull request on the repo with your proposed changes and we will review them.
+If you would like to contribute to the 0xDefi docs or make an addition, please make a pull request on the repo with your proposed changes and we will review them.